Computer Music Composition

 - Becoming (fairly) expert in, and writing a brief tutorial on, some piece of hardware or software, or specific technique, in the Gassmann Studio.

 - Technical/compositional studies employing techniques explained and demonstrated in class, and/or exemplified by the works studied in class.

-- Two original compositions employing computers and electronic instruments.
-Each of these two compositions should be accompanied by a brief (about one page) written explanation of the compositional techniques and goals pursued.
+- Three original compositions employing computers and electronic instruments.
+Each of these three compositions should be accompanied by a brief (about one page) typewritten explanation of the compositional techniques and goals pursued.

-- Participation in the class concert during finals week.
+- Participation in the class concert during the tenth week.